lukecav/performance-improvements-for-woocommerce/readme.txt

 == Changelog ==

 = 1.1.0 =
-Disable marketing hub added in version 4.3.0.
+Disable marketing hub in version 4.3.0.

 = 1.0.9 =
 Remove the processing order count in WooCommerce from wp-admin.